damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 > Even the very best of virtualization on shared resources still kills 20-30% of performance.

 <div style="font-size: 38px; line-height: 1.2; margin: 45px 0 55px; font-style: italic;">
-A company rolling their own system doesn't have to share, and they can optimise specifically for their own requirements. - taneq
+A company rolling their own system doesn't have to share, and they can optimise specifically for their own requirements – taneq
 </div>

 [taneq on Hacker News: Going bare metal](https://news.ycombinator.com/item?id=12940925)